SAP-archive/cloud-maven-plugin/README.md

 	# Define specific component name for deployed application (optional, defaults to "web").
 	#component=myappcomp

+	# Request specific Java runtime version for execution of deployed components (optional, defaults to Java 6).
+	#java-version=7

 	# The logging level of the server process(es) (optional, defaults to "error").
 	# Allowed values are: error|warn|info|debug